About Us

 Our Values

-Climate Change Leadership: We provide strategic direction and demonstrate effective leadership in addressing climate change and promoting sustainable development.
-We develop expertise, share knowledge, deliver practical outcomes when responding to climate change and, at the same time, build capacity for our stakeholders to adapt and mitigate the effects of climate change, and reduce risks and vulnerabilities to natural disasters.
+Climate Change Leadership: We will provide strategic direction and demonstrate effective leadership in addressing climate change and promoting sustainable development.
+We will develop expertise, share knowledge, deliver practical outcomes when responding to climate change and, at the same time, build capacity for our stakeholders to adapt and mitigate the effects of climate change, and reduce risks and vulnerabilities to natural disasters.

-Transparency and Accountability: We promote openness and demonstrate responsibilities in our decisions and activities.
-We strive to adhere to the code of practice under the Public Service Management Act 2014 and other respective regulations and good governance practice.
+Transparency and Accountability: We will promote openness and demonstrate responsibilities in our decisions and activities.
+We strive to adhere to code of practice under the Public Service Management Act 2014 and other respective regulations and good governance practice.

-Gender Equity, Social Inclusion and Fairness: We encourage and respect equal opportunities for all, embracing the GESI principles of respect, equity and diversity.
+Gender Equity, Social Inclusion and Fairness: We encourage respect and equal opportunities for all, embracing the GESI principles of respect, equity and diversity.
 CCDA aligns itself to Section 55 of the National Constitution which calls for promoting equality of citizens and, through this Corporate Plan, CCDA addresses the needs of all people, including females, children, young persons, members of underprivileged or less advanced groups or residents of less advanced areas.